 Very common, in fact.
 So common that sometimes the unsuspecting mother does not even know she was pregnant when the miscarriage occurs.
 Most times it happens in the first trimester, i.e. the first 3 months of pregnancy, and this is why the first 3 months are to be treated with such caution.
 Many a couple will not even tell the world that they are pregnant during these first 12 weeks, for fear of losing the baby.
 It is sad that one feels the need to react this way to one of nature’s wondrous events.
 But, as mentioned, it is quite common to miscarry, especially if it is your first pregnancy.
 The stats show that out of all the pregnancies all over the world, 10 to 20% end in miscarriage.
 How common are miscarriages?
 Too common.But there are ways to avoid miscarriages, especially miscarriages in the first trimester, and we hope to educate on all these methods and avoidances right here.

-How to Prevent Miscarriage in First Trimester
+6 Factors to Watch for in First Trimester

 Miscarriage in the first trimester of pregnancy is common and always a stress for every new or many times over mom.
 Early miscarriage causes are generally found in this delicate first 12 weeks.